Fixed-rate or variable-rate mortgage

 - Disadvantages: when fixed-rate mortgages are arranged, the rate of interest set is usually higher than for variable-rate mortgages.
 The mortgage repayment period is usually shorter at approximately 20 years.

 The interest rate will be reviewed every six months or annually and will differ according to the changes in the benchmark rate.
 It is usually expressed as the sum of this rate and a constant percentage, such as EURIBOR +2.1.
+No downward limits will be established and the interest will not be negative.

 - Advantages: when the initial rate of interest is agreed, it is usually lower than that on fixed-rate mortgages and longer repayment periods are commonly offered ranging from 20 to 30 years, or even more.